PecanProject/bety/Creating-maps-from-model-output.md

 1. In the Sharing tab, make sure that the connection information for your ArcGIS Online account is correct.
 1. Click Share.

+@@@@@@@@@@@ tips
+One tip for creating tile package, when you edit the tile format, choose the highest level of detail smaller than the default, which is 20.
+I chose 10, which gives us enough details and allows us to create a tile within minutes.

 You may be prompted to save your map before the tile package can be created.
 It can take a while for a tile package to be generated, especially if you have included large scales.